waw-muzik/rfcs/active-rfcs/0003-api-payload-and-status.md

 # Summary

-Currently in the legacy API there is no management of the API status codes, being 400, 200 and 500 the only errors that are returned.
+Currently in our legacy API we don't manage the status codes, being 400, 200 and 500 the only errors that are returned.
 Specifically, clients that consume the API, when an error occurs, do not get more information than a 500 status code.
 The idea is to add more verbosity to the API and that it correctly uses the status codes by adding verbosity and semantics to responses.

 # Basic example